All right, news roundup, information overload hour.

 Oh, yeah, yeah, yeah.

-You're all you're all welcome.
+You're all welcome.

-And uh he invited them.
+And he invited them.

-So it's like Trump didn't invite anybody to do any violence, just make your voice heard.
+So it's like, Trump didn't invite anybody to do any violent.

-Isn't that technically now the definition of I mean, what about the summer of 2020, the five hundred and seventy-four riots that killed dozens of Americans, injured thousands of cops, pelted with bricks, rocks, bottles, Molotov cocktails, and caused billions of property damage.
+The 574 riots that killed dozens of Americans, injured thousands of cops, pelted with bricks, rocks, bottles, Molotov cocktails, and caused billions of property damage.

-Uh, we didn't have a predetermined congressional hearing on any of that, didn't get to the bottom of it.
+We didn't have a predetermined congressional hearing on any of that.

 I mean, it's absolute insanity, the double standard.

-And now what are we learning about the January 6th committee?
+And now, what are we learning about the January 6th committee?

-Oh, they conveniently uh withheld the testimony of the driver of the car of Donald Trump, and he testified that he never tried to commandeer that vehicle.
+Oh, they conveniently withheld the testimony of the driver of the car of Donald Trump, and he testified that he never tried to commandeer that vehicle.

 And what else did we learn?